iOS-Goodies/iOS-Goodies/Issues/Week226.md

 Happy Thursday!
-This week we're happy to announce that iOS Goodies is a comunity partner for [Swift Island](https://swiftisland.nl/), a new conference having its first edition between 4-5 July 2018 on an actual island in the Netherlands.
+This week we're happy to announce that iOS Goodies is a community partner for [Swift Island](https://swiftisland.nl/), a new conference having its first edition between 4-5 July 2018 on an actual island in the Netherlands.
 It's an experimental, hands-on conference, where attendees get the chance to dig into the latest material and APIs shown at WWDC, guided by 8 top-notch mentors.
 If you're interested in joining, [tickets are still available](https://swiftisland.nl/#tickets).
+Use the `ISLANDGOODIES` discount code to get a €25 discount.
+The code is valid until the 3rd of May.

 On to the links!